Burn the Television

-Among Illinois' twenty-two representatives, half voted in favor of the anti-desecration amendment.
-Most represent either downstate or heavily ethnic Chicago districts whose residents' views on freedom of expression have been forged by their association with the labor union, Old World churches, and the VFW lodge.
+Among Illinois's twenty-two representatives, half voted in favor of the anti-desecration amendment.
+Most represent either Downstate or heavily ethnic Chicago districts whose residents' views on freedom of expression have been forged by their association with the labor union, Old World churches, and the VFW lodge.
 The issue seems certain to come up again, probably in this fall's congressional elections.
 "No" votes are expected to be used to slander incumbents, especially Republicans who thus advanced common sense and prudence against the wishes of George and the Rotarian right.

 I sat down to write this column last week, when it looked as if the amendment bill would pass, and planned an eloquent rebuttal to the arguments being advanced by its proponents.
 I did not make that rebuttal because I discovered there were no actual arguments being advanced.
 The dispute did not pit left against right, for instance.
 Good conservatives were just as appalled by the idea of tinkering with the Bill of Rights for such trivial reasons as were civil libertarians.
-(Even the Journal-Register editorialized against it.)
+(Even the State Journal-Register editorialized against it.)

 The contest did not pit ideology against ideology or class against class or religion against religion.
 It did pit the knowing against the ignorant and—here I admit to stretching a point—the printed word against TV.
 The constituency for the flag amendment by and large does not read newspapers, in fact does not deal comfortably with the system of fact, logic, and argument that the printed word has made possible.
 The informed know that most of the very few flags that have been burned were burned for the benefit of TV, and most of them were burned to protest flag-burning statutes rather than any U.S. government action—incidents, in short, that hardly constitute an incendiary movement.
 To the millions of adults who know of the world only what they see on TV, however, the nation is in the grip of an epidemic of symbolic arson.
-In the disconnected world of the TV newscast, a flag-burning looms as vividly as an earthquake or an assassination; a hundred showings of a stock tape of a flag being burned are remembered as a hundred flags being burned.
+In the disconnected world of the TV newscast, a flag-burning looms as vividly as an earthquake or an assassination; a hundred showings of a single flag being burned are remembered as a hundred flags being burned.

 TV doesn't distort reality so much as it replaces it, as Neil Postman explained in his 1985 book, Amusing Ourselves to Death.
 TV is the source of a new philosophy of rhetoric, and has changed the language of public discourse.
 Images have largely replaced words as the currency of our political exchanges; one of the results is that we now have emotions about events rather than opinions.

-Postman describes TV's language as simplistic, nonhistorical, and noncontextual, which is his way of saying that what's on TV does not connect the viewer to anything but itself.
+Postman describes TV's language as simplistic, non-historical, and non-contextual, which is his way of saying that what's on TV does not connect the viewer to anything but itself.
 The triumph of TV (as a language, not just as an industry) over the arts, sports, and education is nearly perfect.
 It is changing newspapers and magazines as well, the way an errant gene changes a cell.
 Print people decry this, as I am doing here, but seldom appreciate the depth of TV's transformations of politics because they tend personally to be immune to it.

 Politicians know better because, unlike print reporters and editors, they dwell in both worlds.
 Government remains a realm of the word, a place where thinking and doing (however corrupt or misdirected it is in other ways) are still mostly processes characterized by continuity, connection, and coherence.
-When it comes to politics, however, TV (as I have complained before in this space) is not just a corrup-.
-Hon of the process but the process itself.
+When it comes to politics, however, TV (as I have complained before in this space) is not just a corruption of the process but the process itself.